nodejs/build/doc/access.md

 organisation, so those links may not work for you.
 The [secrets repo][] is also secret...

+## Joining the Build Working Group

+Anyone interested in helping out with the Build WG can reach out to existing members to let us know, for example via a GitHub Issue on this repo or through [IRC][].

+Membership of the Build WG involves granting infrastructure access, so full membership of the WG can be a gradual process.
+However we welcome anyone willing to contribute, and we're always working to make contributions easier.

+Once you're an established contributor, an existing Build WG member will invite you to join the WG.
+A PR adding your name can be raised by either you or them (e.g. [#524][]) and once that gains consensus and is landed you will be onboarded (see [the onboarding doc][] for more details).

 ## Machine Access

 For a list of machines, see the [inventory.yml][].
 Secrets are stored in the